-In the early 2000's, the advancement of technology and the internet created an opportunity for a large scale, online, social network.
+In the early 2000s, the advancement of technology and the internet created an opportunity for a large-scale, online, social network.
 This opportunity was a natural monopoly due to both the network effects involved and due to the natural returns to scale of software 6.
 The market opportunity existed outside the brain of any one person.
-The opportunity existed like the precence of a river and the invention of turbines creates a market opportunity for an electic dam, or the existence of a mountain and the invention of TNT creates an opportunity for a railway tunnel.
+The opportunity existed like the presence of a river and the invention of turbines creates a market opportunity for an electric dam, or the existence of a mountain and the invention of TNT creates an opportunity for a railway tunnel.
 Even more fortuitously for Zuckerberg, this market opportunity could be captured with very little up front capital outlay.
 All it took was to be among the fastest and the best.
 Thus Zuckerberg wrote the first version himself, and was able to capture a critical mass of users without giving up significant ownership.

 When Zuckerberg captured the social network, he became the toll taker over a large swath of the internet.
 Many things are required to get the pleasure of sharing photos with friends, but Zuckerberg owns the one point which is a natural monopoly, and thus can earn enormous rents.

-Now credit must be given where credit is due - Zuckerberg captured this natural monopoly because he outplayed the other competitors.
+Now credit must be given where credit is due -- Zuckerberg captured this natural monopoly because he outplayed the other competitors.
 While MySpace and Friendster crashed under load, Facebook scaled remarkably well.
-The product was solid with good enough design and well managed.
+The product was solid, well managed, and had generally good design.

 So what is the problem?

 Problem number one is that thanks to mechanization, the bargaining power of ordinary labor has fallen.
-More and more income is being captured by those who hold rent-seeking positions - such as possessing a scarce skill, joining a guild, or capturing a natural monopoly.
+More and more income is being captured by those who hold rent-seeking positions, such as possessing a scarce skill, belonging to a guild, or owning a natural monopoly.
 From a utilitarian standpoint this is undesirable as the median person faces more financial stress and a stagnant income.
 (See also my essay on economic classes )

 Problem number two is that the economic system does not create incentives to produce the products or technology that generate the most utility.
 The economic system produces the incentive to create products where the entrepreneur can capture as much of the consumer surplus/utility created as possible.
 Even better is if the entrepreneur can create a monopoly platform where the entrepreneur can take a toll on the value created by others (see for example Google and Facebook).
 The best and brightest are pulled into creating social networks, games, and socially enabled fantasy football.
 Much less incentive exists to develop risky, ground breaking technologies, because in those situations there is a low probability that the initial ground breakers will capture the value of any ultimate success.

-As a startup entrepreneur I include myself in this category, I create software sold to marketing folk, if my software did not exist, little meaningful utility to the world would be lost.
-Yet I make three or four times as much money as my roommates who work in research labs trying to cure breast cancer and stop aging.
+As a startup entrepreneur I include myself in this category.
+I create software for the marketing industry.
+If my software did not exist, little meaningful utility to the world would be lost.
+Yet I make three or four times as much money as my friends who work in research labs trying to cure cancer and stop aging.
 7

 Variation #7: The Marketing and Sales Treadmill

 In the modern world, natural resources are the limiting factor of production.
-It takes only a tiny percentage of the population to farm the arable land, mine iron ore, cut down and process the timber, and extract the oil.
-A somewhat larger percent converts those resources into the necessities of life - bread, vehicles, homes, roads, bridges, clothing, furniture, stocked grocery aisles, appliances, etc. The worker entering the economy has a problem.
+It takes only a tiny percentage of the population to farm the arable land, mine the iron ore, cut down and process the timber, and extract the oil.
+A somewhat larger percent converts those resources into the necessities of life -- bread, vehicles, homes, roads, bridges, clothing, furniture, stocked grocery aisles, appliances, etc. The worker entering the economy has a problem.
 They must find a source of income so they can access resources and manufactured goods.
-But there are no unexploited resources and no surplus jobs to be had processing those resources.
+But there are no unexploited resources free for anyone to homestead, and no surplus jobs to be had processing those resources.
 They need a job, but their labor is surplus and unnecessary.

 A second possibility is that he manages to finagle his way into one of the rent-seeking cartels or guilds, as mentioned above.